ibm-cloud-docs/dr-automation-powervs/troubleshooting.md

 ### What's happening
 {: #how-service-works-whats-happening}

-Users are unclear about how the service automates disaster recovery operations.
+You are unclear about how the service automates disaster recovery operations.

 ### Why it's happening
 {: #how-service-works-why}